-Installed by Installation of FlexNet inventory agent (computer preference) Computer preference [Registry]\ManageSoft\Usage Agent\CurrentVersion
+Installed by Installation of FlexNet inventory agent, or manual configuration Computer preference [Registry]\ManageSoft\Usage Agent\CurrentVersion

 Disabled (schedule component)

 Disabled determines whether the schedule component is disabled on the managed device.
 By default, this value is set to False, enabling the schedule component.